 - Trouble raising your arm

 - Clicking sound when you raise your arm

-Treatment for shoulder arthritis usually depends on what specific type of arthritis you have, and how severe the shoulder pain is.
+Treatment usually depends on what specific type of arthritis you have, and how severe the shoulder pain is.
 Nonsurgical options may include:

 - Resting your arm and avoiding painful activities